 Sean Combs, better known as P. Diddy, in his first crack at the Broadway stage.
 35-year-old African-American woman."
-As of Monday's opening night, the production had a \$2.5 million advance for its limited engagement, which is expected to end July 11.2 Hg at the bea "The miracle of our audience "The miracle of our audience is that it encompasses every race and every age group," Schnall said.
+As of Monday's opening night, the production had a \$2.5 million advance for its limited engagement, which is expected to end July 11. to end July 11.
+The miracle of our audience is that it encompasses every race and every age group," Schnall said.
 Blondie not going gray with recent albums Associated Press NEW YORK -- The members of Blondie admit it's a bit weird to be on the music scene again when bands like the Rapture are named for one of their songs, and '80s fashion is so hip that girls shamelessly wander the streets in hot-pink leg warmers.
 While they don't mind the flattery, they do think musicians modeling their sound on '80s rock should be digging have made two albums in the past five years.
-"Blondie's always been a "Blondie's always been a concept piece," Burke said.
+"Blandia's always been a "Blondie's always been a concept piece," Burke said.
 "We go do other things, and always come back to it."
 Their latest effort, "The Their latest effort, "The Curse of Blondie," is a throwback to the good old days.
 There's a Harry rap nestled in the song "Good Boys," and "Hello Joe" is a tribute to fellow punk Joey Ramone.
-Blondie's music was considered counterculture during the shades.
+Blondie's music was considered counterculture during the early '80s, when the band performed at the seminal CBGBs club in New York.
+Now, Blondie argues, their brand of punk pop is mainstream. shades.
 Burke, also wearing dark sunglasses, is dressed in a maroon suit a la Roy Orbison.
 Harry's years of rock-star stage antics seem almost tame in comparison to Janet Jackson's breast-baring or Madonna and Britney Spears kissing on MTV.
 Harry and Stein refer to a scathing story legendary rock journalist Lester Bangs once wrote about their concert, when Harry wore a "teeny-tiny little red plastic skirt" on stage.
 "He said she was shameless and all vile and all this stuff," Stein said.
 "But look at what's going on now!"
 "Don't get me wrong, I approve of sex," Harry said with a sly grin.
 "It's a great thing.
 And a lot of great women use their sexuality.
 It is not a big deal."
 The band is optimistic about their new CD, saying their fan base includes both veteran Blondie lovers and teenagers.
 They are touring across the country this summer.
 "The inspiration, the sound of the band is from the city," Burke said.
 "It was the way we dealt with things.
 I don't know if we could have done it anywhere else."
 Harry said she used to write songs in a laundromat in New York's Lower East Side.
 "All those rhythms going on, it's a great place," she said.
 "But it was the city, too.
 Being there in the city." deeper into music history.